ibnumusyaffa/node-integration-test/prompt1.md

-generate all acceptance case for checkout api world only
+generate all acceptance case for checkout api using world only

 POST /checkout
 body